-11. Hyrax Tummies are Multi-Chambered
+11. Hyrax tummies are multi-chambered

 It also contains bacteria that assist with the breakdown of food.

-Hyraxes do not have the necessary bacteria in their stomachs to digest food when they are born, and they will only develop it later.
+Hyraxes do not have the necessary bacteria in their stomachs to digest food when they are born, they will only develop it later.
 To compensate, baby hyraxes will often eat adult hyrax excrement to obtain it.

-Perfume makers still use elements of the hyrax waste today to create a sort of musk – apparently it is quite useful for fragrances.
-The extract from the urine and feces used to create this is called Hyraceum.
+Perfume makers still use elements of the hyrax waste today to create a sort of musk – apparently, it is quite useful for fragrances.
+The extract from the urine and feces used to create this is Hyraceum.

 Hyraxes have an unusually long gestation period for their size – around 6 months.
 The litters consist of two to four at a time.
 Babies are quite well-developed at birth and can eat solid food after two weeks.

 They can walk, run and even start jumping just an hour after birth.
-So they are almost born on the run!
+So they are almost born on the run.
 A hyrax becomes sexually mature at about 16 months.

 They also seem to have a liking for the occasional bird’s egg.
 And they are not averse to scratching around in trash cans should the opportunity arise.

-So Spread the Hyrax Love!
+So Spread the Hyrax Love